pniewiejski/knowledge/HowToPeople/InfluencePeopleNotes.md

 #### Be sympathetic with the other person’s ideas and desires

-**Magic phrase:** _"I don’t blame you one iota for feeling as you do.
+✨ **Magic phrase:** _"I don’t blame you one iota for feeling as you do.
 If I were you, I would undoubtedly feel the same as you do."_

 Remember: You deserve very little credit for being the way you are.

-#### Also...
+#### Appeal to nobler motives

-- Appeal to nobler motives
+#### Dramatize your ideas

-- Dramatize your ideas
+#### Throw down a challenge

-- Throw down a challenge The desire to excel!
+The desire to excel!
 The challenge!
 Throwing down the gauntlet!
 An infallible way of appealing to people of spirit.

 > “All men have fears, but the brave ones put down their fears and go forward, sometimes to death,
 > but always to victory.”